Sample digest · Demo

 Why it matters: Departure without an announced successor is a softer signal than "leaving for another role" — usually means the move was internal/forced.
 Combined with the capital-raise hint above, this is the third disclosure-flag this quarter.

 Note: This is a sample digest with illustrative findings to show the format.
 Findings shown are plausible patterns, not extracted from real recent filings.
-Production wires this exact UI to your watchlist via SEC EDGAR’s official datasets, with every claim citing the specific paragraph from the filing.
+Production wires this exact UI to your companies via SEC EDGAR’s official datasets, with every claim citing the specific paragraph from the filing.

 The gap

-Your broker shows you the numbers.
+Your broker shows numbers.
+Opinion sites flood you with takes.

 1